viamrobotics/slam/slam-libraries/viam-orb-slam3/README.md

 # ORB_SLAM3

-ORB_SLAM3 is a SLAM system for feature based mapping using monocular, rgbd, and stereo camera setups.

-For more information see [the official ORB_SLAM3 Repo](https://github.com/UZ-SLAMLab/ORB_SLAM3).

 ## (In)stability Notice
 > **Warning**
 > This is an experimental feature.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.

+## Overview

+ORB_SLAM3 is a SLAM system for feature based mapping using monocular, rgbd, and stereo camera setups.

+For more information see [the official ORB_SLAM3 Repo](https://github.com/UZ-SLAMLab/ORB_SLAM3).

 ## Installation instructions
 Make sure to follow all steps as outlined in [the setup section here](../../README.md#setup) in addition to the steps below.